 Skip to Content

-The Institute of Food, Nutrition and Human Health (IFNHH) is a leading provider of knowledge for food and health innovation in New Zealand.
-IFNHH offers integrated research and education across the entire food and health value chain.
+The School of Food and Nutrition is a leading provider of integrated research and education for food and health innovation in New Zealand.

 The Food Science and Technology Division specialises in all aspects of food manufacture to satisfy the needs of the world’s population.
 Our graduates are in high demand, as they develop theoretical and practical knowledge that enables them to work in the international food industry.
 Our courses are taught in New Zealand and abroad.